-Bill explained that this year, the FDA already has approved 46 novel drugs, matching the total approved in 2017.
-He surmises that another 12 drugs may likely be approved this year, setting a new record and pushing biopharmaceutical values higher.
 The FDA and Congress also are committed to introducing more competition to respond to the well-publicized price increases of the past two years.
 FDA commissioner Scott Gottlieb told Congress in July that his agency was not going to wait a decade for new biosimilar drugs to enter the market, acknowledging the sector needs more price competition.

 Last year, 73 biopharmaceutical companies priced IPOs, raising nearly $10 billion in capital.
 Moderna, Inc. (NASDAQ:MRNA) capped the 2018 IPO class by raising $604.3 million and at a valuation of approximately $7.5 billion, the largest IPO ever for a biotech company.

 The valuations of these small cap and microcap companies tend to fluctuate wildly, largely because most have no revenue and are valued by potential and news of development progress.
 SanaCurrents, in partnership with GeoInvesting, stays ahead of a company’s development steps to alert subscribers to key catalysts.
 When the catalysts are positive, such as Amarin’s Vascepa trial results, a significant increase in valuation follows.

 We recently spoke with Bill during a podcast to introduce the service and pick Bill’s brain.